-Step 2 Open Workflows > System Workflows > Apple Devices > iPhone_Flash8_WMV_SD.

-Step 3 Create a new folder named CaptureMedia on your computer desktop.

-Step 4 Back in Episode, in the Media Browser panel, click Add Bookmark (+).
+- 1. Start Episode if it is not already running. - 2.
+Open Workflows > System Workflows > Apple Devices > iPhone_Flash8_WMV_SD. - 3.
+Create a new folder named CaptureMedia on your computer desktop. - 4.
+Back in Episode, in the Media Browser panel, click Add Bookmark (+).
 This creates a new, untitled bookmark for a local folder.
-(You can also create bookmarks for FTP servers and network servers).

-Step 5 Use the Bookmark Inspector Path menu to navigate to the CaptureMedia folder.
+(You can also create bookmarks for FTP servers and network servers). - 5.
+Use the Bookmark Inspector Path menu to navigate to the CaptureMedia folder.
 You can also use the drop-down menu to create bookmarks on other servers, including an FTP server or network share (and SMB server-MacOS X only).